matejsarlija/AnkiZero/README.md

 # AnkiZero

-AnkiZero is an Android application built with Jetpack Compose that helps users with [describe the app's main purpose here - e.g., flashcard learning, note-taking].
-It leverages Firebase for [describe Firebase usage - e.g., backend services, analytics, crash reporting].
+AnkiZero is an Android application built with Jetpack Compose that helps users with flashcard learning.
+It leverages Firebase for analytics & crash reporting.

 ## Features